Tiny homes have become very popular for many reasons, from low-cost and saving money to less impact on the environment.

-There are many DIY kits or a HVAC company can be hired to install the unit.
+There are many DIY kits, or an HVAC company can be hired to install the unit.

 Be sure to read tutorials and watch YouTube videos to see if installing one yourself is possible.

-If in-doubt be sure to call a professional.
+If in doubt, be sure to call an HVAC professional installer.

 Have you installed a mini split in a tiny home?
 Let us know your experience below in the comments.